it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 #### Environment Management

 Eventually, every aspect of the application or service starts to show its age.
 For this reason, over time, parts of the application will need to be updated, patched, or culled.
 At a base level, this process is performed on a best-effort basis using available information for configuration hardening and attemping/testing updates to system and application components.
 At the second—and more preferable—level, this process is performed using formal processes and baselines which should be well-documented, timely, and completed according to a schedule.
+The final level of maturity has the organization assessing the technology against the established baseline with a methodology in place both to review the baseline and remediate any noncompliant systems.

 #### Operational Management